ECHOEProject/echoe/doc/documentation.md

 -   "*on mǣgenþrymme and on mīhte* and on godcundnysse" (394.24.3)
 -   "*ǣgðer ge on golde ge on seolfre* ge on fela ōðra dēorwurðra þinga" (38.36.105)

+# The `<standOff>` Node

+☞ Where metadata were available that we could not accommodate in either header or text body, we have anchored a `<standOff>`{.xml} at the end of the XML document.
+This context is home to the information here described.

+## Glosses and Alternate Readings

+We have followed TEI recommendations in linking up textual lemmata with their glosses and scribal alternates in an `<altGrp>`{.xml} node here, though for our own purposes we have found it easier to rely on text body markup as described under [Scribal Intervention] above.
+For alternate readings we have entered equal weights between the available readings, giving us the option to adjust these weights in future, while for glosses we have registered the full weight with the lemmata against their glosses.

+## Transpositions

+We have followed TEI recommendations in indicating the intended order of transposition segments in a `<listTranspose>`{.xml} node here, though for our own purposes we have found it easier to rely on text body markup as described under [Scribal Intervention] above.

+## Named Entities and Geolocations

+A file may have up to two `<listPlace`{.xml} nodes, differentiated by `@type="diegetic"` for places referenced in the text or `@type="origin"` for settlements identified in the header where it discusses the manuscript's origins and/or provenance.
+The latter type, and the former where possible, are accompanied by approximate latitude and longitude coordinates.

 # Consistency